FAQs

 The BT880 includes a screen rotation feature.
 By calling the CMD_SETROTATE, you can set one of seven different screen orientations.
 Therefore, you can use a landscape panel in a portrait orientation without any complex software-based rotation.

-CMD_SETROTATE will rotate both the screen content and the resistive touch and so you can have the full touchscreen functionality in each different orientation.
-The screen can also be rotated by writing the same value direct to REG_ROTATE but this does not rotate touch, and so using CMD_SETROTATE is recommended.
+CMD_SETROTATE will rotate both the screen content and the resistive touch so you can have the full touchscreen functionality in each different orientation.
+The screen can also be rotated by writing the same value directly to REG_ROTATE but this does not rotate touch, and so using CMD_SETROTATE is recommended.

 The CMD_SETROTATE offers the following options: